-To expand on this a little, DNS resolution occurs in a 'top down' manner, and when an authoritative server for a zone receives a query for a name that is only resolvable in a delegated zone, it returns a NOERROR code and no Answer section in its response (a "NODATA" response).
-The response includes the name of the delegated zone and the name servers, as enumerated in the delegation record (the point of the zone cut), in the Authority section of the response and the IP addresses of these name servers in the Additional section of the response, assuming that these addresses are known to the authoritative server.
+To expand on this a little, DNS resolution occurs in a 'top down' manner, and when an authoritative server for a zone receives a query for a name that is only resolvable in a delegated subordinate zone (i.e. at a level in the zone hierarchy that is lower in the name hierarchy than zone served by this authoritative server) it returns a NOERROR code and no Answer Section in its response (a "NODATA" response).
+The response includes the name of the next lower level delegated zone and its name servers, as enumerated in the delegation record (the point of the zone cut), in the Authority Section of the response and the IP addresses of these name servers in the Additional Section of the response, assuming that these addresses are known to the authoritative server.